 However, the millennials are still behind in their numbers when it comes to homeownership compared to other generations.
 This is due to a mix of socioeconomic issues such as getting married later than other generations, they have more student loan debt, and they increasingly live in more expensive cities.
 And that doesn’t take into account the home buying myths younger buyers tend to believe as truth.

-For example, some believe they can’t afford to save for a down payment.
+For example, some believe they can’t afford to save for a down payment, and they can with the right bank.
 Additionally, many millennials don’t realize that a 20% down payment is no longer required and that they can now qualify to purchase a home with much less money down.
 In fact, with an FHA loan, which is common, especially for first-time homebuyers, a mortgage can be obtained with as little as 3.5% down.
 In addition, there are plenty of first-time homebuyer down payment assistance programs out there for those who qualify.

 So what it all really boils down to is…if you are interested in buying a home, don’t wait.
 Now is the time to buy.
 Which means you should contact a real estate agent immediately, even if you don’t think you make enough money, don’t have enough money to put down, or think that it’s impossible.
 A real estate agent will know all the tricks of the trade and might be able to get you into a new home much sooner than you thought possible.
 Remember, if you wait, it will probably cost you more money to buy a home.
 So consider buying now versus waiting.